GoogleContainerTools/kaniko/CONTRIBUTING.md

 To get started developing, see our [DEVELOPMENT.md](./DEVELOPMENT.md).

-In this file you'll find info on:
+In this file you'll find information on:

 - [The CLA](#contributor-license-agreement)
 - [The code review process](#code-reviews)